dream-frame/powercord/README.md

 ### Windows, Linux, and macOS
 Step 1: Install [Git](https://git-scm.com/downloads) and [Node 12](https://nodejs.org/en/download/current/)

-Step 2: Open Command Prompt or Powershell on Windows, for macOS open your terminal.
+Step 2: On Windows, open Powershell and for macOS and Linux open your terminal.

 Type in the following commands:
 ```